annieross10/ZenYoga/README.md

 # ZenYoga
 The ZenYoga website provides comprehensive information about a serene yoga studio located in the heart of Glasgow, Scotland.
 It caters to both experienced yogis and beginners, offering a detailed class schedule for the entire week and vivid descriptions and images of the peaceful surroundings.

+There is also a simple Contact Page where users can submit their name and email address if interested in signing up for the variety of yoga classes.

 ![zenyoga mockup](/assets/images/screenshots/zenyoga-mockup.png)

 ## Features